philipsahli/django-golive/README.md

 django-golive
 =============

-django-golive is focusing on the tasks executed on your hosts to get up and running a Django-site.
+django-golive is focusing on the tasks executed on your hosts to deploy and operate a Django-powered site.

 What brings django-golive?
 --------------------------

 - Golive-Stacks (Configuration-Templates ready to use)
 - Django Management Commands
-- Handles multiple environments (i.e. testing, production)
+- Multiple environments handling (i.e. testing, production)

 Commands
 --------